 Our core values of ‘inspire’, ‘believe’ and ‘achieve’, aim to develop all students as confident lifelong learners.
 These values are reflected in every aspect of our curriculum design and the opportunities and choices we offer students.
 Our intent is that the curriculum should:

-Our aim is to develop the potential of all our students and the curriculum is designed to meet their individual needs.
-We do our very best to ensure that they are on the right course to enable them to progress.
-Further information about the curriculum followed by specific year groups can be found on the Key Stage 3 (Year 9) and Key Stage 4 (Years 10 and 11) pages.
-Information about aspects of the curriculum common to students in Key Stage 3 and Key Stage 4 is given below.
-Further information about individual subjects can also be found on the subjects pages.
+Further information about the curriculum followed by specific year groups can be found on the Key Stage 3 (Year 9) and Key Stage 4 (Years 10 and 11) pages of this website.
+Information about aspects of the curriculum common to all students in Key Stage 3 and Key Stage 4 is given below.
+Further information about individual subjects can also be found on the subject pages.

 We are proud of the high quality careers advice and guidance provided in school.
 Students are offered at least one interview with a specialist careers adviser in the last year of their compulsory education.
 A number of events, integrated into the school Business, Careers and Enterprise Programme offer providers an opportunity to come into school to speak to students information about all of the post-16 options available to them, including further education, apprenticeships and other work-based learning.

-The overall aim of sex and relationships education (SRE) at Leek High School is to support the personal and social development of every student, ensuring that they have the ability to accept their own and others’ sexuality in positive ways and to enjoy relationships based on mutual respect and responsibility, free from any abuse.
+The overall aim of relationships and sex education (RSE) at Leek High School is to support the personal and social development of every student, ensuring that they have the ability to accept their own and others’ sexuality in positive ways and to enjoy relationships based on mutual respect and responsibility, free from any abuse.
 All students have the right to experience a programme of sex education and personal development at a level that is appropriate to their age and physical development that prepares them for adult life.
-Our SRE programme is wide ranging and inclusive and delivered through a range of activities throughout the year, many of which are delivered by specialist outside agencies.
+Our RSE programme is wide ranging and inclusive and delivered through a range of activities throughout the year, many of which are delivered by specialist outside agencies.